 In fact, Auriol is a conceptualist.
 By this it is merely meant that, for Auriol, only singulars (i.e. individuals) have real, extra-mental existence.
 As Auriol writes: “every thing, insofar as it exists, exists as a singular” (omnis res, eo quod est, singulariter est).
 Moreover, Auriol states explicitly that there is no principle of individuation — individuals just are individuals and their individuality needs no further explanation.
 This is one of the most basic of Auriol’s metaphysical principles, and it necessarily entails that universality and universals are mental phenomena, fabricated in some way by the intellect.
 Thus, for Auriol, the individuality of singular things does not need explaining, but the formation of universal concepts on the basis of these individuals does need explaining.
 What is important for understanding Auriol’s conceptualism, then, is explicating his theory of intellectual cognition: determining the process by which the intellect fabricates these universal concepts, determining what these universal concepts are, and what relation they have to really existing singulars in the world.

 While only individuals have real, extra-mental existence, every individual by its very nature has several different ontological or quidditative aspects.
 Auriol calls these quidditative aspects rationes (a term that will remain untranslated in the rest of this entry).
 Thus, Auriol claims that, e.g., Socrates has the rationes substance, corporeality, sensitivity, rationality.
-Moreover, rationes of the same kind found in different individuals are “maximally similar” (simillimae). e.g., the corporeality found in Socrates is totally like the corporeality found in Plato, which is totally like the corporeality found in the donkey Brunellus.
-It should be noted that these rationes are non-universal characteristics, i.e. proper to one and only one individual.
-This is why Auriol emphasizes the maximal similarity of rationes of the same kind: they are not the same, just maximally alike.
+Moreover, rationes of the same kind found in different individuals are “maximally similar” (simillimae). e.g., Socrates’ corporeality is totally like Plato’s corporeality, which is totally like the donkey Brunellus’ corporeality.
+It should be noted that these rationes are non-universal characteristics, i.e. a ratio belongs to one and only one individual.
+This is why Auriol emphasizes the maximal similarity of rationes of the same kind: they are not the same and they are not shared, they are merely as alike as they can be.
 What is most important about these rationes in the present context is that they are the basic unit of intellectual acquaintance: every ratio of its very nature is able to serve as the basis for a concept, although the concept that results from the intellection of a ratio can be modified by the way that we conceive it (our modus concipiendi), a purely psychological difference with no immediate grounds in extra-mental reality.
 We might say that a ratio directs our intellect to form one certain concept, this core concept undergoing modification according to the way we conceive it.
 Our universal concepts, then, have in these rationes a direct basis in extra-mental individuals.
-(See, for more on this, Friedman 1999; for the term ‘maximally similar’ [as it is used in Ockham], see Panaccio 1992, pp. 258–67.)
+(See, for more on this, Friedman 1999, Wöller 2015, pp. 36–79; for the term ‘maximally similar’ [as it is used in Ockham], see Panaccio 1992, pp. 258–67.)
 What universal concept we actually form, according to Auriol, depends on how closely our will makes the intellect focus on the information we receive from the object of cognition, and hence how strong an impression the object makes on the intellect: the more closely focused, the stronger the impression, the more specific the universal concept that is formed.